PalakDahare/PortfolioPD/README.md

 The application will be available at http://localhost:5173.

+# Usage
+Once the development server is running, you can explore the different sections of the portfolio:

+Home: Welcome message and navigation.
+About: Information about your background and experience.
+Projects: Showcase of your work with links to live demos and source code.
+Skills: List of your technical skills.
+Contact: Form to send you messages directly.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.